 Life-Saving Safety Equipment

-Both drivers survived these potentially fatal crashes thanks to multiple safety systems developed through years of racing experience.
+Both drivers survived, thanks to safety systems refined over decades of racing.
 These innovations have transformed driver protection in professional drag racing.

 Modern NHRA chassis designs distribute impact forces throughout the structure.
 They create a protected survival cell for drivers during crashes, significantly reducing injury risks even in violent collisions.

-Inside the roll cage, specialized padding prevents drivers’ heads from contacting the Chrome Molly Tubing.
+Inside the roll cage, specialized padding prevents drivers’ heads from hitting the roll cage tubing.
 Todd emphasized that “padding is the key” in protecting drivers during impact scenarios.

 Drivers also benefit from form-fitted seats, advanced restraint systems, specialized helmets, fire-resistant suits, and head and neck protection.
-These combined systems have dramatically improved survival rates in severe crashes.
+These systems have dramatically improved survival rates.

 Safety Innovations Following Past Accidents